frictionlessdata/frictionless-py/docs/web.rst

 Validation pipelines can be run over HTTP with Tabular Validator Web.

-Tabular Validator Web is a designed to be used either standalone or as a micro-service as part of a larger project.
+The Web library is designed to be used either as a standalone HTTP service (exposed via a *Flask app*), or, as a part of a larger Flask app (by using the API component as a *Flask blueprint*).

 Spec
 ----